Neurophysiological Disorder?

 There is no rule of life that says I have to stay connected to that huge load.
 And I still have the same power of the engines that is now pulling NOTHING.
 The available energy to be creative is almost limitless.
 I just regret that there is a physical limit to what my body can take.

 Being “unhooked” from that load allows me to use the tools I have learned to more fully engage in the present moment, which is the re-programming part of neuroplasticity.
-The tool I use the most is “active mediation”.
+The tool I use the most is “active meditation”.
 That is choosing a physical sense to become as aware of as much as possible throughout the day.
 I tend to choose sound or food at mealtime.

 Writing Seems to be a Great Foundation

-There are now over a thousand research papers documenting the effectiveness of various writing exercises creating a separation from these unpleasant mind body circuits.
+There are now over two thousand research papers documenting the effectiveness of various writing exercises creating a separation from these unpleasant neurological circuits.
 I still haven’t seen anyone be that successful without using the expressive writing as the foundational step.

 Leave the past behind you—now.
 You can spend a lifetime trying to unload the freight in these cars, or you can take a few minutes to disconnect from it.